Bundy01/meta-blocklists/README.md

 | meta-rpz-wildcard.txt | Response Policy Zone, Bind, Knot, PowerDNS, Unbound |
 | meta-unbound.txt | Unbound |

+## Limitation
+Blocklists do not work with Meta applications.
+See [this issue](https://github.com/Bundy01/meta-blocklists/issues/3).

 ## Support
 I'm not asking you to buy me a coffee.
 But if you like this repo, give it a star 🌟️.
 This will give it more visibility.
 Thanks!